SamsAcolyte/rock-paper-scissors/README.md

 # rock-paper-scissors
+Revisted as per odinproject demand: now html is linked to myRev code:
+- buttons instead of dropdown select for each choice.
+- dynamically update logs and results to DOM instead of alerts
+- use Math.floor
+- first to 5 wins
+- lesbianism hidden path

-This is the first project to me made after learning few javascript basics.
+This is the first project I made after learning few javascript basics.

 The player competes against the computer, with scores tracked until one side reaches three wins.